top of page

 lyca radio.png

-Saloni’s song “Rani” was Doni Brasco’s BIG ONE for a whole week on the Lyca Breakfast Show
+Saloni’s song “Rani” was Doni Brasco’s BIG ONE on the Lyca Breakfast Show

 QVS02940_edited.jpg